Halifax station (Nova Scotia): Changes in the late 20th century

 In 1978, CN and CP turned over their passenger services to new federal Crown corporation, Via Rail.
 Via Rail replaced the Scotian with a former CP train, the Atlantic which was extended from its eastern terminus at Saint John to Halifax.
 Budget cuts in 1981 saw the Atlantic service cancelled, however it was restored in 1985 and the Ocean was dropped from Halifax when its eastern terminus was moved west to Moncton.

 During the 1980s, Via Rail continued to implement changes to the Halifax Railway Station.
 The train shed was demolished after requiring major repairs to its roof.
-The former CN coach yard facilities were closed and the site razed after a Via opened its new Halifax Maintenance Centre in a new building near the turntable southeast of the station; the former CN coach yard property now hosts an Atlantic Superstore.
-The HMC was responsible for overhauling and repairing the numerous Dayliners and many of the cars that operated on the long-distance trains in the Maritimes.
+The former CN coach yard facilities were closed and the site razed after a Via opened its new Halifax Maintenance Centre a rebuild of Canadian Naitional's old car shops near the turntable southeast of the station.
+The maintenance centre was responsible for overhauling and repairing the numerous Dayliners and many of the cars that operated on the long-distance trains in the Maritimes.

+The station building was renovated at a cost of C$1.6 million over six months in 1988, a project that restored many of the original heritage features.
+The passenger waiting area was increased in size, from 5,000 square feet to over 8,500 square feet.
+The false ceiling was removed, exposing the original 24-foot ceiling, which was restored along with the original skylight.
+The station building was officially reopened on 20 June 1988 by Halifax member of parliament Stewart McInnes, Halifax mayor Ron Wallace, and VIA Rail president Denis de Belleval.